TehShrike/joshduff.com/content/2014-10-19-shadow-of-mordor-a-half-assed-retrospective.md

 But the implicit narrative is very strong.
 You have a weapon.
 You have a horse.
 You are surrounded by cities and nations with large armies.
 You may battle any of the robbers, armies, or cities around you, but as one man, you are easily beaten.

 The first time I played, I ran into a handful of robbers and instantly ran at them with my sword.
-I think I hit two of them before the beat me down, and a text block informed me that I had slaved under their command for eight months before I could escape.
+I think I hit two of them before they beat me down, and a text block informed me that I had slaved under their command for eight months before I could escape.

 Recruit a few men, challenge a small group of robbers.
 Lose some men, gain some supplies.
 Make it to the next town to by food.